dekoza/mtgpl/M14_Rulebook.rst

 =====================

 .. glossary::
+    :sorted:

+    Ability
+        Any text on a permanent (except reminder text and flavor text) tells you the permanent's abilities.
+There are three kinds of abilities a permanent can have: activated abilities, static abilities, and triggered abilities.
+Unless they say otherwise, abilities "work" only while the permanent they're on is on the battlefield.
+Once a triggered ability triggers or an activated ability is activated, it will resolve unless it's countered; it doesn't matter what happens to the source of the ability once the ability goes on the stack.
+See :ref:`Activated Abilities` [on page 12].

+    Activate
+        You activate an activated ability by putting it on the stack.
+You activate an ability just as you cast a spell: announce it, choose its targets, and pay its activation cost.
+See :ref:`Activated Abilities` [on page 12].

     |mana_1|, |mana_2|, |mana_3|, and so on, |mana_x|
         One of these generic mana symbols in a cost means "this many of